WILLIAM

 case.

-shall exempt from legal investigation, or exclude the injured party from legal
+legal investigation, or exclude the injured party from legal redress.
+In

-redress.
-In pursuing this inquiry the first question which presents itself, is,
+pursuing this inquiry the first question which presents itself, is, whether

 This description of cases never has